usefulsensors/tiny_code_reader_pico_c/README.md

 `bootsel` button to mount it as a storage device, copy the `face_detection_example.utf2` file over to it, and it should begin running.
 To see the logging output you'll need to set up `minicom` or a similar tool.
-Once that is done, you should start to see information about the faces it spots, or error messages.
+Once that is done, you should start to see information about the codes it spots, or error messages.
 If you hold the sensor so that it's pointing at a QR code you should see output like this: